 Crucially, however, the draft decision notes that, unlike other partners, UK begins from a position of convergence, but has expressed a desire to make changes to its data protection regime.
 As a result, the UK’s adequacy decision is not focused on ensuring that the UK implements a series of actions to bring its data protection laws more in line with the EU’s over a period of time.

-Rather, the Commission’s decision is designed to manage the UK’s divergence from European data protection law, pathways within the conclusions that could trigger a review and potential termination of the agreement.
+Rather, the Commission’s decision was designed to manage the UK’s divergence from European data protection law, pathways within the conclusions that could trigger a review and potential termination of the agreement.

 - The European Commission will monitor, on an ongoing basis, any relevant policy changes to data protection rules in the UK that may reduce the level of data protection offered.